Frequently Asked Questions

 The program consists of five continuous semesters (including the summer), once accepted into the program.
 There are three pre-program required courses that may be taken in the semester preceding applying to the program, or earlier.

-Costs are based on residence and are estimated here.
+Costs are based on residence and are estimated in the following document.

 CLICK HERE for Program Costs